Hi! If you’re tired of all the clutter, then you’re in the right place.

 I’m a wife, daughter, sister, friend and mother who has been right where you are, surviving the trenches of motherhood and managing a household while trying to find some kind of work/life balance.

 After years of the same old, same old, I couldn’t tolerate life as is: a crumbling marriage, declining health, and what felt like failure as a mom.
-I reached a breaking point.
+It’s no wonder I reached a breaking point.

-I quit my eighteen year long teaching career and began the greatest fight of my life, determined to clear the clutter that overwhelmed me.
+I quit my eighteen year long teaching career and started clearing all the clutter that overwhelmed me.